Quad in-line package

 Some QIP packaged ICs had added heatsinking tabs, such as the HA1306W.

 Intel and 3M developed the ceramic leadless quad in-line package (QUIP), introduced in 1979, to boost microprocessor density and economy.
-The ceramic leadless QUIP is not designed for surface-mount use, and requires a socket.
+The QUIP is not designed for surface-mount use, and requires a socket.
+The chip itself lacks the normal pins, and instead ends in small metal pads on a flat carrier, these make contact with spring-loaded wires in the socket.
 It was used by Intel for the iAPX 432 microprocessor chip set, and by Zilog for the Z8-02 external-ROM prototyping version of the Z8 microcontroller.